 In second place was Ray Palmer’s picture of the Moon.
 A photo showing lots of detail when you inspect the full size image.
 Tony McCann’s Splash on Red was voted into third place and prompted lots of questions about exactly he’d achieved this dramatic shot!

-As usual the full set of entries for this competition are available on our Flickr website.
+The full set of entries for this competition are available on our website.
 Click here to view them.